vpinball/vpinball/docs/Accelerometer Velocity Input User Guide.md

 axes as **nudge.vx** and **nudge.vy**.
-Note that you can *also* configure a separate pair of axes as acceleration readings, **nudge.x** and **nudge.y**, if you're also using other pinball games that only accept the traditional acceleration input.
+Note that you can *also* configure a separate pair of axes as acceleration readings, **nudge.x** and **nudge.y**, if you're also using other pinball games that only accept the traditional acceleration input, but you won't need to use those in the VP setup.

+This **only** works with devices that actually calculate and send velocity data.  **Don't** enable velocity inputs in VP with devices that only send accelerations, because that will just make VP misinterpret the data and will yield unrealistic results.

 ## VP setup

 Use the "Keys" dialog to set up the accelerometer.
 The setup for velocity input is almost the same as for any other accelerometer.
+The only differences are:

-The only difference is that you check the box labeled **Analog Nudge Input is Velocity**.
+* Check **Analog Nudge Input is Velocity**

+* **Un**check **Enable Nudge Filter** (this filter is designed for acceleration inputs only, so it should always be **disabled** for velocity-based nudge inputs)

-* Select the X and Y axis assignments where you've assigned the velocity readings in your USB device configuration.
+* Select the X and Y axis assignments where you've assigned the **velocity** readings in your USB device configuration.

   * For Pinscape on KL25Z, these are **RX** and **RY**
   * For Pinscape Pico, these are the axes you've assigned to **nudge.vx** and **nudge.vy**

+Everything else is just the standard setup procedure for any type of nudge device:

 * Check the box **Enable Analog Nudge**

-* Check the box **Normal Mounting Orientation**

 * Set the **X and Y Gain** percentages.
-You'll have to experiment with these to find the appropriate scale for your system.
-The Nudge Test Table is an easy way to check the effect.
+You'll have to experiment with these to find the right scale for your system, since it depends on the device, and also on how strong an effect you like.
+The Nudge Test Table is an easy way to check the effect and adjust the settings interactively.

-* Check **Analog Nudge Input is Velocity**

-* Remember that you must **close all tables in the editor** after changing any of these settings before they'll go into effect in the player.
+* **Board Mounted Face Up** and **Accelerometer Rotation** are used to translate the device's coordinate system into VP's model, so these depend on what kind of device you're using and how it's physically oriented in the cabinet.
+You'll have to consult your device's documentation for advice (or just experiment with the Nudge Test Table until side-to-side and front-to-back nudges move things in the right directions).